 So Green Bass had a house and a farm.
 He felt on top of the world.
 But one thing he didn’t have was a horse.
 You need a horse to plow the fields on your farm, so Bass set out to get a horse.

 John R. Wright (1854–1893), the grandson of the elder John Wright who gave Bass’s mother-in-law his farm, lived next door to Green Bass.
 Bass went over to see Wright to work out a deal to get a horse.
 The deal was quickly worked out: Bass agreed to sign over his house and farm to Wright in exchange for a fine horse.
 The papers were soon signed and Bass could not wait to tell everybody what a good deal he had made.
 Green Bass took his horse up and down Old Fort Road showing it to everyone and telling them about his deal.

 People laughed at Bass, many because they thought it was a joke, others because it was the stupidest thing they had ever heard of.
 Some tried to tell Green that he had made a terrible deal.
 Bass would have none of that kind of talk.
 He wanted a horse and he got a horse and a fine horse at that.
 Green Bass did not realize what a bad deal he made until he was put out of his house.

 Local historian Bruce Whitaker documents genealogy in the Fairview area.
-If you have photographs, documents or history on residents of the community, call Mr. Whitaker at 628-1089 or send an email to him at firstname.lastname@example.org
+Contact Mr. Whitaker by phone at 628-1089 or email firstname.lastname@example.org.